Bug #21645

 @Earlopain Thanks for your confirmation.
 I fixed that at ruby/resolv and ruby/ruby.

-Updated by Earlopain (Earlopain _) 10 days ago
+Updated by Earlopain (Earlopain _) about 1 month ago

 There's a new windows-head build that I tried now.
 Unfortunately I still get this error.
 The difference seems to be that bundler-cache: true specifies a vendor directory for bundle install, which I skipped when applying the change.
 So I fear the patch didn't actually change anything.